Application period for Fall 2018 grants has closed.

-The Boston Area Research Initiative (BARI) is partnering with the Boston Indicators (BI) Project to provide research seed grants for graduate students conducting original data-oriented research on the Boston area at the intersection of scholarship and policy.
-Grants will fund activities during the Spring 2017 semester.
+The Boston Area Research Initiative (BARI) is inviting applications for research seed grants for projects occurring during the Fall 2018 semester.
+The grants will support graduate students conducting original data-oriented research on the Boston area at the intersection of scholarship and policy.
 Applications can be submitted by students at any local university.

-For each type of project, new data sets and associated documentation will be published in BARI’s Boston Data Library when the project is completed.
-Projects will also be highlighted through the BI blog and podcast.
+For all funded projects, new data sets and associated documentation will be published through BARI’s Boston Data Portal when the project is completed.
+All recipients will attend 1-2 gatherings with the program officers and other grantees over the course of the semester.
 Examples of past projects can be found here.

 Applicants may request up to $5,000, which can be used for any project-related expenses, including materials, software, participant recruitment, or student stipend.
 Applicants will be required to demonstrate a commitment by their home institution to provide matching funds.
 Projects without matching funds will not be considered.